sputot/RINO/README.md

 Get and unzip the FADBAD++ automatic diffentiation package, available from http://www.fadbad.com/fadbad.html (we used FADBAD++ 2.1), and set variable $FADBADHOME

-A modified of the third party package for Affine Arithmetic aaflib-0.1 (http://aaflib.sourceforge.net) has been included in the current directory, because some modifications were needed (additional functions and modifications of trigonometric functions).
+A slightly modified of the third party package for Affine Arithmetic aaflib-0.1 (http://aaflib.sourceforge.net) has been included in the current directory.
 Future plans include separating more cleanly the initial version and our modifications...

 Go to directory aaflib-0.1 within the current package and compile by "make static".